adarshcode/CustomCourses/HowTechWorks/README.md

 # Computer Program Execution: From Source Code to CPU
 > **A Step-by-Step Journey Through How Programs Really Work**

-## ✅ Course Status: **COMPLETE & ACCESSIBILITY REVIEWED**
-This comprehensive course covers everything from basic program execution to modern networking and web technologies.
-All 9 chapters are ready for learning and have been reviewed for accessibility to readers with minimal programming background!

 ## 🎯 Course Philosophy

 This course is designed to build your understanding **gradually** - starting with simple, intuitive concepts and slowly building to more advanced topics.
 We focus heavily on **why** things work the way they do, not just **how** to implement them.